Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: User study

-After conducting pilot studies to ensure that the task was clear and comprehensible and to verify intra-annotator consistency, we launched the main user study.
-Participants were first requested to give their consent to participate.
-Then, they were provided with a link to an external Google Doc containing task instructions, which they could consult at any time during the session.
-The document provides general introduction for the task setting and objective, the description and illustration of the predictor's features, and 3 exemplary snapshots.
 After the task introduction, participants completed three warm-up trials to familiarize themselves with the interface and the task; this was followed by the real annotation session comprising of 30 trials.
 In each trial, participants were asked three questions: two 5-point Likert-scale questions to separately assess the quality of the prediction and explanation, and one multiple choice question to identify the features with a wrong relevance score.
 We used two separate questions, presented in distinct sections of the form, to disentangle participants' agreement with the prediction from their perception of the explanation's quality and to minimize spurious correlations between their responses.
-5-point Likert scales have been chosen as they provide satisfactory reliability and validity~\citep{taherdoost2019best}.
+5-point Likert scales have been chosen as they provide satisfactory reliability and validity~\cite{taherdoost2019best}.
 Specifically, in the first question, participants were shown an image containing only the shot snapshot along with the predicted probability of scoring (see \cref{fig:prediction-snapshot}) and asked to assess their agreement with the prediction - \textit{"The AI thinks that the probability that the shooter will score is 1\%, which is much lower than the average (10\%).
 To what extent do you agree with the AI's prediction?"}, where the comparison \textit{much lower} was dynamically adapted based on the predicted probability.
 For the second and third questions, participants were shown a different image containing the shot snapshot, the prediction, and the explanation (see \cref{fig:explanation-snapshot}).
 To facilitate interpretation, features relevance are visualized as independent arrows: blue indicates a positive impact on the prediction, while red indicates a negative impact.
 The second question - \textit{"To what extent is the AI's explanation consistent with how you would explain the predicted probability of scoring?"} - was used to collect the perceived explanation quality.
-While the third question - \textit{"Which features are being used incorrectly, if any?"} - is used to obtain the feature-level feedback about the features with an incorrect relevance score in the prediction.
+While the third question - \textit{"Which features are being used incorrectly, if any?"} - is used to obtain the feature-level feedback about the features with an incorrect relevance score in the explanation.
 To ensure high-quality annotations, we included an attention check requiring specific answers for a trial.
 This allowed us to detect and discard inattentive or randomly answering participants.